 The past can be a nostalgic place, although when it comes to financing startups, it can also be a place of missed opportunities – businesses that never got off the ground because they lacked the investment they desperately required.

-Luckily, the present is much brighter for startups, with equity crowdfunding proving hugely
+Luckily, the present is much brighter for startups, with equity crowdfunding proving hugely beneficial to entrepreneurs looking to bring their visions to life.

-What is Equity Crowdfunding
+What Is Equity Crowdfunding?

 First, let’s return to the past.
 Years ago, the go-to methods of generating capital were to ask friends and family for money, or – for larger business ideas – to head to the bank for a loan, or seek an investment from an accredited angel investor.